GEN 4 SMARTWATCH - SPORT

-Putting the screen in Theatre Mode during water activities prevents unprompted actions and loss of battery life from false interactions.
+Putting the screen in Theater Mode during water activities prevents unprompted actions and loss of battery life from false interactions.

 - Swipe down from the top of your screen

-- Tap the watch icon to enable theatre mode
+- Tap the watch icon to enable theater mode

 - Press the middle button to turn screen back on